sourcefrog/conserve/doc/format.md

 There is a total order between filenames in the archive: this is very important for binary search within it.
 The order is defined as: filenames components are compared by the byte-by-byte comparison of their (typically UTF-8) representation.
 To compare two paths: compare their pairwise components until a difference is found, or if one of them ends before a difference is found, the shorter path comes first.

-TODO: Describe case, unicode normalization handling.
+Filenames are treated as case-sensitive.

 Archive
 -------